 Dr Tim Soutphommasane

-Dr Tim Soutphommasane has been Australia’s Race Discrimination Commissioner since August 2013.
-Prior to joining the Australian Human Rights Commission, Tim was a political philosopher and held posts at the University of Sydney and Monash University.
-His thinking on multiculturalism, national identity and patriotism has been influential in shaping debates in Australia and Britain.
+Dr Tim Soutphommasane has been Race Discrimination Commissioner since August 2013.
+Prior to joining the Australian Human Rights Commission, Tim was a political philosopher and held posts at The University of Sydney and Monash University.
+His thinking on multiculturalism, patriotism and national identity has been influential in shaping debates in Australia and Britain.

-Dr Soutphommasane was born in France and raised in southwest Sydney.
-He completed a Doctor of Philosophy and Master of Philosophy at the University of Oxford, and is a first-class honours graduate of the University of Sydney.
+Born in France and raised in southwest Sydney, Tim holds a Doctor of Philosophy and Master of Philosophy (with Distinction) from the University of Oxford, and is a first-class honours graduate of The University of Sydney.

-For those interested in the correct pronunciation of Dr Soutphommasane’s surname, the phonetic spelling of it is Soot-pom-ma-sarn.
+For those interested in the correct pronunciation of Tim’s surname, the phonetic spelling of it is Soot-pom-ma-sarn.